Opinion | It’s not about masks or mandates. It’s about public trust.

 Ever heard of air-raid wardens?

 After the attack on Pearl Harbor in December 1941, the country was afraid of bombs being dropped on the U.S. mainland.
-Authorities in D.C. created a civilian defense force against enemy planes — an early warning system — a multitude of local volunteer wardens trained to conduct blackout drills in response to air-raid alarm signals.
+Authorities in D.C. created a civilian defense force against enemy planes — an early-warning system — a multitude of local volunteer wardens trained to conduct blackout drills in response to air-raid alarm signals.

 I remember our neighbor, Mr. Christmas — yes, that was his real name — wearing a white helmet and equipped with a whistle and flashlight, cruising our block on L Street NW.
 He made sure my family elders pulled down the blinds, closed drapes and extinguished any lights that might attract bombs from foreign aircraft.